 If you’re interested in Indigenous spirituality and if this resonates with you, I recommend you check out this interview.
 Jeffery explains it all with great passion and love.
 He truly is a great advocate for the Indigenous people and their way of living and honoring mother earth.

-This year, I’m honored to have Jeffery as one of our masterclass teachers in The Membership.
+I’m honored to have Jeffery as one of our masterclass teachers in The Membership.
 In his class he focuses on two sacred rituals.
 The Medicine Wheel and The Mesa.
 The class gives us a glimpse into a world of indigenous spirituality and rituals.
 It teaches us that connection and unconditional love is the most important thing we can cultivate for ourselves and our surroundings.
 You are welcome to join us, and enjoy his class.